 Designated Therapists or Caregivers

 A complimentary admission ticket will be issued to a licensed care provider for visitors requiring medical assistance to visit.
-The Care provider must provide an employee badge from a licensed facility and a matching photo ID.
+The care provider must provide an employee badge from a licensed facility and a matching photo ID.
 This complimentary ticket is available to the caregiver when the visitor and accompanying guests pay admission.

-Emergency Red Phones
+Emergency Red Phones and First Aid

 You can store your medical equipment or medications in the First Aid Room during your visit.
 You can also use this private space for administering medical treatment if needed.
 Stop by the Concierge Desk on Level 1 near the ramp for access to the room.